 “I just toot my horn as I drive around,” said Jenny Davids from her Brighton Street home, “and I let other drivers know that I’m coming around and not to get in front of me.”

-Roundabouts, or circular junctions, are a type of circular intersection or junction where road traffic flows almost continuously in one direction around a central island.
-Under many traffic conditions, a roundabout operates with less delay than signalized or all-way stop approaches.
+Roundabouts, or circular junctions, are circular intersections or junctions where road traffic flows almost continuously in one direction around a central island.
+Under many traffic conditions, a roundabout operates with a minor delay than signalized or all-way stop approaches.
 According to the California Department of Motor Vehicles, honking one’s horn should only occur:

 - When necessary, to avoid collisions.

 - To try to get “eye contact” with other drivers.
-You may tap your horn to alert another driver who might turn in front of you and cause a collision.
+For example, you may tap your horn to alert another driver who might turn in front of you and cause a collision.

-- On narrow mountain roads, where you cannot see at least 200 feet ahead of your vehicle.
+- On narrow mountain roads, you cannot see at least 200 feet ahead of your vehicle.

 According to sources at the scene, Ms. Davids seemed to grip her steering wheel tightly and was leaning into it as she made her way from the Main Street egress to the Main Street ingress Thursday.
 Witnesses said she appeared to be very anxious.

-I was just sitting there waiting for my turn on Idaho-Maryland [road],” said Shep “the Ship” Walkins from his North San Juan home, “when this lady comes driving around and starts honking at me for no good reason.
-This is another reason I don’t like coming down to the city.”
+I was sitting there waiting for my turn on Idaho-Maryland [road],” said Shep “the Ship” Walkins from his North San Juan home, “when this lady comes driving around and starts honking at me for no good reason.
+So this is another reason I don’t like coming down to the city.”

-Not everyone disagreed with Ms. Davids proactive and arguably illegal horn tactics.
+Not everyone disagreed with Ms. Davids’s proactive and arguably illegal horn tactics.
 Some celebrated them.